Top 10 most sociable sports

 Most clubs operate an active social side for their members with events outside of the tennis.
 The league ladders that operate in many clubs mean that many of the players will be known to one another.

-This is a great way to socialise with your current friends or to meet new ones through a group or club.
+This is a great way to socialize with your current friends or to meet new ones through a group or club.
 There’s nothing like the escapism and stress relief that will be felt by all that take part in hiking.

 Just like tennis, badminton clubs generally have an active social side to them.
 And as the game is played indoors, you can be sociable all year!